-How it can Change the Trajectory of Your Child’s Long-Term Communication Skills
+In this article we are talking about Early Intervention for Speech and Language Therapy, and how it can Change the Trajectory of Your Child’s Long-Term Communication Skills

 What is Early Intervention?

 For most initial evaluations before the age of 3, the process will look like a parent interview of your child’s birth and medical history and an inventory of your child’s speech and language skills.
 It will also likely include a clinical observation and assessment of your child during play and conversation with a Speech-Language Pathologist (SLP).

 What does Early Intervention Speech Therapy look like?

 Early Intervention is centered around play, but involves cooperation and elicitation of communicative intent and the use of more appropriate forms of communicating.
 Your child may start by learning simple gestures for choosing, requesting and refusing or they may be at the level that they will be expected to use single words (ie: “want”, “ more”) or even carrier phrases (ie: “I want + object/toy”, “more + object/toy ”, “All done+ object/toy” in order to communicate their wants and needs.

 Intervention + Carry-over Techniques = a Recipe for Success!

 As parents, you are with your child the rest of the time.
-Carry-over techniques, or what AKP clinicians refer to as “homework” for your child, are imperative to the generalization of the skills they learn while in the clinic.
+Carry-over techniques, or what Always Keep Progressing clinicians refer to as “homework” for your child, are imperative to the generalization of the skills they learn while in the clinic.
 It is important that the entire household, close relatives who spend a lot of time with your child, daycare/preschool staff and teachers and other interventionists working with your child are up to speed on your child’s goals.
 Consistency is KEY for reinforcing the responses, behaviors, and skills that your child needs to develop in order to become a successful communicator.